Areas of Work

 ENBE’s work applies in cases where man’s interests affect, or are affected by, the marine environment.
 Our work broadly falls into three areas: Coastal Management, Marine Structures and the Environment.

-Coastal management is the implementation of an approach to work with the natural coastal environment to deliver a desired outcome.
+Coastal management means working with shoreline processes to benefit the natural and built environment and those who live, work and visit it.
 This may be undertaken through engineering means or by adapting to natural change.
-It is commonly required due to a need to protect land, infrastructure, property and important habitats from coastal erosion and flooding.
-In practice both threats usually apply to varying degrees depending on the circumstances.
+Coastal management is commonly required to protect land, infrastructure, property and important habitats from coastal erosion and flooding.
+In practice both erosion and flooding usually apply to varying degrees depending on the circumstances.

 As well as engineering studies and advice, our role will usually include environmental impact considerations (see Environment).
 We also advise on cost and economic criteria, constructability, planning and permitting.